pdfshift/www.pdfshift.io/content/guides/go/go-resty/adding-a-custom-header-or-footer.md

 )

 func main() {
-	// Define the API key
-	apiKey := "sk_xxxxxxxxxxxx"
+	// You can get an API key at https://pdfshift.io apiKey := "sk_xxxxxxxxxxxx"

 	// Define the request parameters